-The increased availability of DNA sequencers is generating massive amounts of sequencing data that needs to be assembled.
-Cap3 program is often used in parallel with lots of input files due to the pleasingly parallel nature of the application.
+The increased availability of DNA sequencers are generating massive amounts of sequencing data that needs to be assembled.
+Cap3 program is often used in parallel with lots of input files because of the pleasingly parallel nature of the application.
 The run time of the Cap3 application depends on the contents of the input file.
-Cap3 is relatively not memory intensive compared to the interpolation algorithms we discuss below.
-Size of a typical data input file for Cap3 program and the result data file range from hundreds of kilobytes to few megabytes.
+Cap3 is less memory intensive than the GTM Interpolation and BLAST applications discussed in Sections 5 and 6.
+The size of a typical data input file for the Cap3 program and the result data file range from hundreds of kilobytes to few megabytes.
 Output files resulting from the input data files can be collected independently and do not need any combining steps.

 4.1.
-Performance with different EC2 cloud instance types
+Performance with different Elastic Compute Cloud instance types

-Figure 3 and Figure 4 present benchmark results for the Cap3 application on different EC2 instance types.
+Figures 3 and 5 present benchmark results for the Cap3 application on different EC2 instance types.
 These experiments processed 200 FASTA files, each containing 200 reads using 16 compute cores.
 According to these results, we can infer that memory is not a bottleneck for the Cap3 program and that performance depends primarily on computational power.
-While the EC2 High-Memory-Quadruple-Extra-Large instances show the best performance due to the higher clock-rated processors, the most cost effective performance for the Cap3 EC2 Classic Cloud application is gained using the EC2 High-CPU-Extra-Large instances.
+Although the EC2 High-Memory Quadruple Extra Large (HM4XL) instances show the best performance because of the higher clock-rated processors, the most cost-effective performance for the Cap3 EC2 Classic Cloud application is gained using the EC2 HCXL instances.